scruwi/container/README.md

 }
 ```

-Parameter with default value does not need to resolve by the config:
+Parameter with default value does not have to be resolved by the config:

 ```php
 class SpecificClass